Latest update: March 2026

 Claim Data Verification

-We will soon enter the Claim Data Verification stage.
+We have now entered the Claim Data Verification stage of the Settlement Administration.
 The purpose of this stage is to confirm the unique claim data which will be used to assess each Registrant’s claim/s.

-In early 2026 we will send each Registrant a personalised Claim Data Notice, which summarises the claim data by which their claim/s will be assessed.
-If there are any errors within a Registrant’s Claim Data Notice, you may request amendments to the claim data.
+In mid 2026 we will send each Registrant a personalised Claim Data Notice, which summarises the claim data by which their claim/s will be assessed.
+If there are any errors within a Registrant’s Claim Data Notice, you may request amendments to the claim data in accordance with the Settlement Distribution Scheme.

 Contacting Maurice Blackburn